Alcohol Licence for a Cafe/Restaurant

 For further information on licences/permits, please consult the Table of licences/permits issued by Government Departments/Offices in Ireland.

-The National Excise Licence Office, of the Office of the Revenue Commissioners is the central administrative unit for all excise licences in Ireland, with the exception of Auctioneers.
+The National Excise Licence Office, of the Office of the Revenue Commissioners is the central administrative unit for excise licences in Ireland.

 It is the relevant authority for both:

-- Making an application for a Special Restaurant Licence to serve alcohol in a café/restaurant.
+- Applications for a Special Restaurant Licence to serve alcohol in a café/restaurant.

-- Making an application for a Wine Retailer’s On Licence to serve alcohol in a café/restaurant.
+- Applications for a Wine Retailer’s On Licence to serve alcohol in a café/restaurant.

 A Special Restaurant Licence